Need Help? Give us a call.

 Get Started with Square for Retail for Free

 One checkout addition you can provide customers is a digital loyalty program.
 The Square Loyalty feature starts at $45 per month and provides customers the option to opt-in to your store’s loyalty program at checkout.
-As customers spend at your store they will earn points which can be redeemed for rewards.
+As customers spend at your store they will earn points that can be redeemed for rewards.
 You can engage customers enrolled in the loyalty program through text, helping keep your business top of mind.
+Offering your customers a loyalty program can help create and retain repeat customers, so it could be worth exploring this additional cost.

 Square for Retail is backed by Square Secure, a free service that protects payments and fights fraud on behalf of Square merchants.
-With Square Secure, all payments processed through your POS are encrypted by a PCI compliant system.
+With Square Secure, all payments processed through your Square for Retail POS are encrypted by a PCI-compliant system.
 Square will investigate suspicious purchases and manage disputes with customers and the bank at no additional cost.
 Plus, all accounts come with a two-step verification process.

 There are two big drawbacks when it comes to Square for Retail’s hardware compatibilities.
 The first is that it is not compatible with the Square Register—Square’s all-in-one POS solution that features a tablet and magstripe, chip, and contactless payment reader.
 The second is that Square for Retail only works on iPad’s running iOS 9 or later.
 If you already have an iPad, you can get started with Square for Retail.
 However, you’re going to want to invest in some of Square’s POS hardware accessories, including: